SBA 504 Loan

 Another lender must be willing to participate in the financing.

 The owner-user of the project being financed must occupy 51% of an existing building; 60% of a newly constructed building (with the intent of occupying 80% within the following 3-10 years).

 The loan must stimulate the economy through job creation or job retention.
 Apartment buildings, strip shopping centers, and other real estate investments are not eligible.

 The loan proceeds from an SBA 504 loan can be used for the following:

-- Acquisition of vacant land for construction of a building
+- Acquisition of vacant land for the construction of a building

-- Purchase an existing building or construction of a new building
+- Purchase an existing building or construct a new building

 - Modernization or renovation of a building including leasehold improvements